-- other added fittings.
+- other added fittings

-Some boats - particularly motor boats - increase their draft due to squat when operating at slow speeds, and that wind can generate small waves within the harbour and further reduce clearances.
+Some boats - particularly motor boats - increase their draft due to squat when operating at slow speeds and that wind can generate small waves within the harbour and further reduce clearances.

 It is recommended that when entering or leaving the marinas you allow a minimum of 50cms under-keel clearance when operating close to the opening and closing times.
-If you ground on the marina sill you may be liable for the costs of damage to the gates themselves as well as to other boats which may suffer damage due to the partial or total drain of the marina.
+If you ground on the marina sill you may be liable for the costs of damage to the gates themselves, as well as to other boats that may suffer damage due to the partial or total drain of the marina.

 Port traffic signals

 The traffic signal lights are arranged around the lower part of the VTS tower, at the Victoria Pierhead.
 They are visible from the main harbour, Elizabeth Harbour, small roads and La Collette yacht basin.

 Be cautious when you’re within the port area - blind spots do exist where the signals are not visible.

 Traffic signals used are as follows: